Enjoy A Lucrative Salary And High Personal Fulfillment As You Ensure That Safe And Effective Therapies Become Available To The General Public

 - Enjoy meaningful conversations with other PhDs in the group.
 Discuss the latest development in your job search, your current challenges, and more.
 Learn from PhDs who’ve made the transition and ask for referrals.

-- Leverage the RAC private group to find other regulatory affairs specialists or PhDs you can connect with.
+- Leverage the private group to find other regulatory affairs specialists or PhDs you can connect with.
 Find members by their name, location, educational background, or other characteristics to aid your job search.

 - What you need to know about communication as a regulatory affairs specialist, no matter your level of extraversion.
-The RAC will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.
+The mentorship will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.

-The Council Is NOT For You If...
+The Career Track Is NOT For You If...

 You Don’t Like To Follow Rules